keboola/connection-docs/components/extractors/storage/google-drive/index.md

 This means that the columns of the original table beginning with the fourth column (`Axles`) are converted to key-value rows.

-*Note: Rows are numbered from zero, i.e. a typical header is at the row with index = 0, and data start at the row with index = 1.
+*Note: Rows are numbered from zero, i.e., a typical header is at the row with index = 0, and data start at the row with index = 1.
 Columns are always numbered from 1 (there are no headers).*

 ### Transposed Header Column Name